syncfusion-content/javascript-docs/js/Maps/Public-Methods-and-Events.md

 ---
 layout: post
-title: Public Methods and Events
+title: Public Methods and Events in JavaScript Maps | Syncfusion
-description: Public methods and events
+description: Learn about Easy Customization support in Syncfusion JavaScript Maps control, its elements, and more
 platform: js
 control: Maps
 documentation: ug